 - The award can be taken in the UK

 - Eligible Countries: Bangladesh, Cameroon, Eswatini, The Gambia, Ghana, Guyana, India, Kenya, Kiribati, Lesotho, Malawi, Mozambique, Nigeria, Pakistan, Papua New Guinea, Rwanda, Samoa, Sierra Leone, Solomon Islands, Sri Lanka, Tanzania, Tuvalu, Uganda, Vanuatu, Zambia

 - English Language Requirements: If applicants require a Tier 4 visa to come to the UK to study, they may be required to take an approved English language test and/or be screened for tuberculosis for your visa application.
 These regulations are subject to change at any time.

-- Eligible Course or Subjects: Scholarships are awarded to study subjects related to the development of their home country at participating UK universities only.
+- Eligible Course or Subjects: The studentships are awarded to study subjects related to the development of their home country at participating UK universities only.

 - Eligibility Criteria:

 This program is applicable to those students who are available to start their academic studies in the UK by the start of the UK academic year in September/October 2019.
 The grant is open to a citizen of or have been granted refugee status by an eligible Commonwealth country, or be a British Protected Person.

 Students who are unable to afford to study in the UK without this application or who not have studied or worked for one (academic) year or more in a high-income country are invited to apply.